 Surely there must be something wrong with Dr. Dhurat’s study methodology?
 Or perhaps the hairs that were being stimulated by caffeine were just existing weak hairs getting stronger?
 Minoxidil actually causes brand new hair growth (or regenerates miniaturized vellus hair) in many responders.

 Update: December 18, 2022 — An interesting discussion on caffeine and hair growth with Dr. Kyle Gillett.
-He says that caffeine probably has a weak but still clinically significant (barely) effect on hair growth stimulation.
+He says that the stimulant probably has a weak but still clinically significant (barely) effect on hair growth stimulation.

 Caffeine and Hair Growth Research